 The purpose of this fund is to encourage community, school, social enterprise or business projects that help meet our climate change objectives and targets.

-The Sustainability Fund opened on 3 July 2023 and closed on 7 August 2023.
+The Sustainability Fund was open from Monday 29 July and closed at midday on Friday 30 August 2024.

-The Council made its funding decision in November 2023.
+The Council will make its funding decision in November 2024.

 The Sustainability Fund supports projects that address the following climate change objectives and targets: